 Problem for PoC Community:

 Humanitarian organizations are mandated to provide and encourage protection to all war-affected civilians without discrimination on the basis of sex, and the specific vulnerabilities of civilian men and boys in conflict zones are well-documented.
 In Ukraine, martial law puts as-yet-unmobilized civilian men and boys at risk of a sex-selective massacre by Russian forces, economic deprivation, indiscriminate shelling, and psychosocial harm.
 Transgender women are equally at risk from this policy.
 Family separation also adversely affects women and children fleeing a conflict zone.
-There is a question for humanitarian/human rights NGOs about how to approach this issue since conscription is not prohibited under international law While addressing the human rights of conscripts is outside the lane of humanitarian NGOs, men, boys, and transgender women are not yet conscripted and thus remain civilians.
-As such they are entitled to the protection and advocacy of the PoC community and to enjoy their human rights without discrimination based on gender.
+There is a question for humanitarian/human rights NGOs about how to approach this issue since conscription is not prohibited under international law.
+While addressing the human rights of conscripts is outside the lane of humanitarian NGOs, men, boys, and transgender women are not yet conscripted and thus remain civilians.
+As such, they are entitled to the protection and advocacy of the PoC community and to enjoy their human rights without discrimination based on gender.
 We bullet-point legal and practical arguments for use in advocacy on this issue below.

 Legal Analysis: